roc-streaming/roc-java/README.md

 ## Using prebuilt AAR for Android

-Add jcenter repository in `build.gradle` file:
+Add mavenCentral repository in `build.gradle` file:

     repositories {
         mavenCentral()